-In the previous reference reporting period (1.1.2023-31.12.2023) 98.4% of the fund investments made were aligned with the EU Taxonomy and 1.6% (i.e. cash held) was not classified under the EU Taxonomy.
-Thereby, comparing this reporting period to the previous reference period, the change of EU Taxonomy aligned investments is 0.5 percentage points.
-That is due to cash held
+In the previous reporting period (1.1.2023-31.12.2023) 99.4% of the fund investments made were aligned with the EU Taxonomy and 0.6% (i.e. cash held) were not classified under the EU Taxonomy.
+Thereby, comparing this reporting period to the previous reference period, the change of EU Taxonomy aligned investments is minor: only 0.3 percentage points due to cash.

-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do no significant harm to any EU Taxonomy objective see explanatory note in the left hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do no significant harm to any EU Taxonomy objective see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-2024 2023 Change Percentage of investments aligned with the EU Taxonomy 98.9 98.4 +0.5 are sustainable investments with an environmental objective that do not take into account the environmentally sustainable economic activities under the EU criteria for
+2024 2023 Change Percentage of investments aligned with the EU Taxonomy 99,7 99.4 -0,3 are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU